-PSO 1 Students will be able to analyse and evaluate the strengths and weaknesses of ethical CIE
+PSO 1 Students will be able to analyse and evaluate the strengths and weaknesses of ethical

-theories through the application arguments. of philosophical reasoning a nd logical SE ME
+theories through the application of philosophical reasoning and logical arguments.

-PSO 2 Students will possess the knowl decisions and social policies of and equality.
+PSO 2 Students will possess the knowledge and skill to critically examine political decisions and social policies of a society from the perspective of justice, liberty and equality.
 STE R 1

-PSO 3 Students will be able to look at philosophical problems clearly and carefully in order to construct and defend their view on a wide variety of philosophical topics ranging from religion to morality to metaphysics and epistemology.
+PSO 3

 NAME C F THE COURSE Ethics: Theory and A Action

 CLASS FYBA

 COURSE CODE SBAPHI101

 NUMBE R OF CREDITS 4

 NUMBE R OF LECTURES PER 4

 WEEK

-TOTAL NUMBER OF LECTURES 6 50
+TOTAL NUMBER OF LECTURES 60

-PER SEMESTER
+PER SEN MESTER

-EVALUATION METHOD INTERNAL SEMESTER 1 END
+EVALUA ATION METHOD INTERNAL SEMESTER 1 END

 ASSESSMENT EXAMINAT ION

 TOTAL I MARKS 50 50